MaxierDev/Python-Framework-/README.md

 A lightweight, simple game built using Python and Pygame where the player controls a blue box.
 This game has a score count as well!

-Aim: To get the blue box to catch a randomly spawning red target.
+Aim: To get the blue box to catch a randomly spawning red target as it teleports around the map.

 How to play:
 Move Up: W or Up Arrow